cimt-ag/data_vault_pipelinedescription/documentation/DVPD_The_Concept.md

 - Parent relation of a link to the hub
 - Relation an effectivity satellite will track

-Declaration of explicit relations will result in additional, relation specifc hash values and relation specific loading processes.
+Declaration of explicit relations will result in additional, relation specific hash values and relation specific loading processes.

 A full investigation about the properties of Data Vault, that lead to this desing is described in [Catalog of field mappings](./catalog_of_field_mappings.md).